mch-fauzy/python-code-compilations/README.md

 # Python Portfolio
 Collection of Python challenges, courses and projects.
-Presented in the form of iPython Notebooks and .py files.
+Presented in the form of iPython Notebooks.

 ## Table of Contents